sabhiram/nodejs-scaffolding/docs/index.md

 ## Introduction

-There are a lot of NodeJS "starter" apps out there in the wild, and this is my take on the matter.
+There are a lot of NodeJS "starter" projects out there in the wild, and this is my take on the matter.
 The things I find that are crucial to any project can be broken down into three categories:

 1. Very low feedback time
 2. Consistent and reproducible